AdobeDocs/commerce-merchant-services.en/help/data-connection/hipaa-readiness.md

 >[!IMPORTANT]
 >
->Because storefront events are implemented on the client-side, it is the merchant's responsibility [not to send storefront event data](connect-data.md#data-collection) to Experience Platform.
+>Because storefront events are generated client-side, it is the merchant's responsibility [not to send storefront event data](connect-data.md#data-collection) to Experience Platform.

 In this article, you learn: